Akshar-2002/Gitter-Data-Classification/README.md

 ## Data Sampling

-Synthetic Minority Oversampling Technique (SMOTE) technique was used to sample data to solve the class imbalance problem.
+The Synthetic Minority Oversampling Technique (SMOTE) technique was used to sample data to solve the class imbalance problem.

 Files 28.csv - 54.csv were generated corresponding to the first 27 files using this technique.

 ## Classification Algorithms

-The following algorithms were applied for classifying the purpose of the messages
+The following algorithms were applied to classify the purpose of the messages

 - Naive Bayes (Multinomial, Bernoulli and Gaussian)
 - Decision Tree
 - Logistic Regression
 - K Nearest Neighbors (KNN)
-- KNN, Mulitnomial NB, Logistic Regression and Decision Tree with Bagging
+- KNN, Multinomial NB, Logistic Regression, and Decision Tree with Bagging
 - Random Forest
 - Extra Trees
 - Ada Boost
 - Gradient Boosting
-- Multi Layer Perceptron with Limited-memory BFGS, Stochastic Gradient Descent and Adam Optimizers
+- Multi-Layer Perceptron with Limited-memory BFGS, Stochastic Gradient Descent and Adam Optimizers

 Both One-vs-Rest and One-vs-One for Multi-Class Classification strategies were applied for all the algorithms mentioned above.

-## Output Files
+## Prediction Files

-The Embeddings folder consists of the files 1.csv - 54.csv which are the files generated after applying the word embedding, dimensionality reduction and data sampling techniques on the dataset.
+The Embeddings folder consists of the files 1.csv - 54.csv, which are the files generated after applying the word embedding, dimensionality reduction, and data sampling techniques on the dataset.

-The Outputs folder consists of files 1pred.csv - 54pred.csv and 1predp.csv - 54predp.csv which correspond to the prediction of the purpose made by the classification algorithms on the 54 input files.
+The Predictions folder consists of files 1pred.csv - 54pred.csv and 1predp.csv - 54predp.csv, which correspond to the prediction of the purpose made by the classification algorithms on the 54 input files.

 Each xpred.csv file consists of 35 columns:
-- The first 34 columns corresponding to the predictions of 34 classification algorithms (17 one vs rest and 17 one vs one algorithms) on the x.csv file data.
+- The first 34 columns correspond to the predictions of 34 classification algorithms (17 one vs rest and 17 one vs one algorithm) on the x.csv file data.
 - The last column corresponds to the ground truth labels.

 Each xpredp.csv file consists of 52 columns:
-- Each set of 3 columns consist of the class probabilities for each data point for the 17 one vs rest classification algorithms applied.
+- Each set of 3 columns consists of the class probabilities for each data point for the 17 one vs rest classification algorithms applied.
 - The last column corresponds to the ground truth labels.